Long thin covers and nuclear dimension: Introduction

 The method described above relies on the fact that for an action of $\Z$, at each point, the action is either periodic or free, and we can make a distinction between short periods and long periods.
 Furthermore, we use the explicit description of the crossed product corresponding to the short orbit part as a subhomogeneous $C^*$-algebra.
-However, this relatively hands-on approach does not seem to generalize well even to actions of $\Z^2$, where one has to deal with a zoo of infinite subgroups with infinite index.
-Intuitively, some orbits may be long in one direction and short in another, and there are many different directions, and thus there is no immediate analogue of the filtration of points by orbit length which we have in the case of actions of $\Z$.
+However, this relatively hands-on approach does not seem to generalize well, even to actions of $\Z^2$, where one has to deal with a zoo of infinite subgroups with infinite index!
+Intuitively, some orbits may be long in one direction and short in another, and there are infinitely many different directions, and thus there is no immediate analogue of the filtration of points by orbit length which we have in the case of actions of $\Z$.

-Instead, we build on the idea of limiting ourselves to a finite number of possible stabilizer subgroups.
-Given a finite subset $S$ of the group which we care about for the purpose of constructing an approximation, we replace the stabilizer group $G_x$ of a point $x$ by a \emph{modified stabilizer}, namely the subgroup generated by $G_x \cap S$ (which can be thought of as the stabilizer ``as seen by $S$'').
-For example, with $G = \Z$ and $S = \{-n,-n+1,\ldots,n\}$, if a point $x$ has orbit size greater than $n$, then the its modified stabilizer group is trivial; this means that for the purposes of the constructions we carry out, the orbit size is long enough so that this point behaves as though it is acted upon freely.
+Instead, we build on the idea of limiting ourselves to a finite number of subgroups of $G$ that sufficiently resemble actual stabilizers for the purpose of our approximations.
+More precisely, given a finite subset $S$ of the group which we care about for the purpose of constructing an approximation, we replace the stabilizer group $G_x$ of a point $x$ by the subgroup generated by $G_x \cap S$, which may be called the ``nearsighted stabilizer subgroups'' and thought of as the stabilizer ``as seen by $S$''.
+For example, with $G = \Z$ and $S = \{-n,-n+1,\ldots,n\}$, if a point $x$ has orbit size greater than $n$, then its ``nearsighted stabilizer group'' is trivial; this means that for the purposes of the constructions we carry out, the orbit size is long enough so that this point behaves as though it is acted upon freely.
+Hence by introducing the ``nearsighted stabilizer groups'', we have found a systematic way to generalize the short orbit - long orbit split used for $\mathbb{Z}$-actions in \cite{Hirshberg-Wu16}.
 For more general groups, it would mean that for the purpose of the construction, the point behaves as though its stabilizer group is smaller than it actually is.